szilvia-csernus/book-cycle/TESTING.md

 # Remaining Bugs

----

 * If the user signs up with a social account and later decides to set up a password, after they did so, the `Set Password` function redirects the user to the `Change Password` page, despite setting the password successfully.
 As to my knowledge, configuring this url for `Set Password` is not possible in this version (0.56.1) of `django-allauth` - a possible solution could be a custom view that extends the set password view.

-* Stripe does not allow to set the card element's colour dynamically to respond to dark mode, it enforces `light-theme-only` as an `!important` inline styling that can not be changed.
+* Stripe does not allow setting the card element's colour dynamically to allow changing to dark mode, it enforces `light-theme-only` as an `!important` inline styling that can not be changed.
 In order to display the card's number in both light and dark mode, I chose a grey colour that is readable with both backgrounds.
 This makes the card number's colour different from all other form element's colour.

 * Chrome DevTool console displays warnings about Stripe's Same-Site Cookies.
-That is because Stripe recommends to import its script onto every page of the webshop to help Stripe's Fraud Detection Scheme: https://stripe.com/docs/disputes/prevention/advanced-fraud-detection To resolve the same cookie issue Stripe is working on the solution: https://support.stripe.com/questions/chrome-80-samesite-cookie-change?locale=en-GB
+That is because Stripe recommends to import its script onto every page of the webshop to help Stripe's Fraud Detection Scheme: https://stripe.com/docs/disputes/prevention/advanced-fraud-detection To resolve the same cookie issue, Stripe is working on the solution: https://support.stripe.com/questions/chrome-80-samesite-cookie-change?locale=en-GB